Dear Home-Ec 101,

 How do I know where my refrigerator’s zones are?

 You may find that the temperature of your refrigerator is different from the one indicated.
 Adjust your refrigerator’s thermostat accordingly or simply change your storage habits.
-If it’s wildly different, it may be time for a service call.
+It may be time for a service call if it’s wildly different.

-Ivy, my former partner here, once wrote about How to Minimize Food Waste by Thinking Like a Kitchen Manager.
-It’s a great post explaining the first in first out concept and other ways to reduce the amount of food waste in a home kitchen.
+Ivy, my former partner, once wrote about How to Minimize Food Waste by Thinking Like a Kitchen Manager.
+It’s a great post explaining the first in, first out concept and other ways to reduce the amount of food waste in a home kitchen.